Assistant Professor of Earth and Planetary Sciences Arriving July 2017

 Abstract: Branching networks of rivers are among Earth’s most widespread and recognizable surface features.
 They have also been discovered on two other Solar System bodies: Mars and Saturn’s moon Titan.
 What do these striking landscape patterns tell us about the histories of different worlds?
 I will show how recent measurements and models have provided a new perspective on the origin and evolution of river networks.
 I will then shift the focus to Titan, where an exotic cocktail of materials and Read more about Taylor Perron

 Dr. Li Zeng is a Simons Postdoctoral Fellow in the Simons Collaboration on the Origins of Life, currently working with Professor Jacobsen in the department of Earth and Planetary Sciences, Harvard University.
 He has his Ph.D. & M.A. in Astronomy and Astrophysics from Harvard University and his B.S. in Physics from MIT.
 His current research focus is on Uncovering the formation, evolution, interior structure, and chemistry of exoplanets, in particular, Earth-like planets.
 You can learn more about Li’s research at astrozeng.com.

 The discovery of Earth-sized planets around Trappist-1 has been making waves, and we’re proud to say that the interior structures of those seven newly discovered planets were calculated based on the model developed here at EPS by the Jacobsen group.
 Attached is the paper from Nature that cites their work; specifically, figure 2 is plotted based on the composition model developed by Professor Stein Jacobsen, Professor Dimitar Sasselov of the Center for Astrophysics, and Dr. Li Zeng, Simons Foundation postdoc.
-Read more about Earth-sized planets around Trappist-1
+They would like to thank the entire EPS community for their support, as Read more about Earth-sized planets around Trappist-1